compteccharan/Advanced-Discord-Music-Bot/README.md

 [Bot](https://discord.com/api/oauth2/authorize?client_id=744597377406599188&permissions=8&scope=bot)

 ## Support :speaking_head:
 Got any error or any problem with the code?
-Dm to Charan#8318 and ask your question instead of creating issues unless its a code bug. dm to Charan#8318
+Dm to Charan#8318 and ask your question instead of creating issues unless its a code bug.

 ## Friends :gift_heart:
 </ Cw khan >#1564